DiogoPombo/CMD_Theme_Switcher/README.md

 * Read and modify the Windows registry:

   * `HKCU:\Software\Microsoft\Command Processor`
+* Create a theme script in `userprofile` folder
-* Update the `AutoRun` key to automatically apply the selected theme on new CMD sessions
+* Update the `AutoRun` key to automatically load the theme script on new CMD sessions

 ---